-Some months ago, Zara, the Inditex Group’s main brand, updated its logo.
-After decades of stripped-down style and simple shapes, the new logo is more sophisticated The new Roman typeface with superimposed letters aimed to make an impression on the sector and the public, but, more specifically, it was intended to communicate a change of direction for the flagship of low cost fashion.
+Some months ago, Zara, the Inditex Group’s main brand, updated its corporate identity.
+After decades of stripped-down style and simple shapes, the new logo is more sophisticated The new Roman typeface.
+It has superimposed letters aimed to make an impression on the sector and the public.
+More specifically, it was intended to communicate a change of direction for the flagship of low cost fashion.
 Using color (especially on its web platform), a new color scheme…

-The new logo, created in the New York studio of Fabien Baron, firmly focused on a more developed corporate image, which is compact and closer to the forefront of the fashion business than the purity of French creative design.
-Those four letters of the fashion giant could, perhaps, be seen as going against the grain of current trends in corporate image, but, even more likely, they are part of a wider visual strategy that uses design to differentiate itself from the competition in the sector.
-And this always will be the leading corporate trend.
+The new logo was created in the New York studio of Fabien Baron.
+It firmly focused on a more developed corporate image, which is compact and closer to the forefront of the fashion business than the purity of French creative design.
+Those four letters of the fashion giant could, perhaps, be seen as going against the grain of current trends in corporate image.
+But it is even more likely they are part of a wider visual strategy.
+This strategy uses design to differentiate itself from the competition in the sector.
+And this will always be the leading corporate trend.

 Given this scenario, we can say that the corporate trends that we are seeing in 2019 are extremely useful for getting across, now more than ever, whether our brand (or the brand of our logo) is avant-garde, traditional or in the process of adapting to the avant-garde.

 Long live Pantone…